 When and How It Is Okay to Use Tables in Resumes

-So what IS the acceptable way of using tables?
+So, what IS the acceptable way of using tables compatible with ATS systems?

-And, why even bother to use tables in a resume at all.
-Maybe it is better to just avoid using them?
+And, why even bother to use tables in a resume at all?
+Maybe it is better to just avoid using them in your resume format.

 Sure.
 Not every resume needs tables.

-But in many cases, using a simple table really helps present part of the resume content in an attractive and easy-to-read way.
+However, in many cases, using a simple table really helps present part of the resume content in an attractive and easy-to-read way.
+And, anything that makes the resume easier for the hiring manager to read is a plus.

 For example, our Amplify Resume Template includes a single two-column table to make the Key Qualifications section easier to read.